zedlopez/ifm/The Recipe Book.md

 ### See Also

 - [The Human Body] for more on body parts and physical description.
-- [Memory and Knowledge] for a way to refer to characters whom the player knows about but who aren&#39;t currently in the room.
+- [Memory and Knowledge] for a way to refer to characters whom the player knows about but who aren't currently in the room.

 ## Liveliness